johnwesleyquintero/WesBI/README.md

     *   **Automated Insights Panel:** As soon as you process a snapshot, the app automatically generates concise, actionable business insights, helping you spot opportunities and risks immediately.
     *   **AI Strategy Session & Mission Control:** Go beyond insights and generate a complete, step-by-step operational playbook.
 Select a high-level business goal (e.g., 'Liquidate High-Risk Inventory'), and the AI will create a detailed plan.
 You can then launch this plan as a trackable "Mission" with a live KPI chart and an interactive checklist right on your dashboard.
     *   **Context-Aware Chatbot:** Have a conversation with your data.
 The AI chatbot is primed with a summary of your active snapshot, allowing you to ask specific questions and get detailed answers in a natural, conversational way.
+    *   **Resilient JSON Handling:** The AI integration is hardened to handle conversational or malformed JSON responses, ensuring you get your insights even if the model is "chatty."

 *   **Deep Data Analysis & Comparison:**
+    *   **Enhanced CSV Processing:** Native support for CSV files exported from Excel, automatically handling Byte Order Marks (BOM) and encoding issues so your data loads perfectly every time.
     *   **Snapshot Comparison Mode:** Upload two different snapshot files to track trends over time.
 The dashboard and data table instantly switch to show per-SKU deltas for inventory levels, sales velocity, and risk scores.
     *   **Advanced Data Table:**
         *   **Powerful Filtering & Search:** Instantly search by SKU, ASIN, or Product Name.
 Drill down with filters for Inventory Age, Recommended Action, Stock Status (Low, High, Stranded), and more.